wonko9/skynet/README.txt

 That last command actually took whatever array you gave it and counted the number of times each element appeared in the array.
 It's not a very useful task, but it shows how easy it is to use.

+For more information on creating your own Skynet jobs read the Skynet::Job documentation.

 == RUNING SKYNET IN YOUR APPLICATION

 To be really useful, you'll want to run skynet in your own application.
 To do that run: